Written by Reetu Kansal - 26 April 2019

 Most importantly, if you are a CMI member, embrace the fact that you are already a Future Leader.
 The journey has already begun and you are in for a great ride!

 Join CMI’s Future Leaders community to network with like-minded individuals, share experiences and get advice:

-Reetu is currently Senior Business Analyst at the University of London and Chair of the Future Leaders Panel, CMI’s young member advisory panel.
+Reetu is currently Senior Project Manager at the University of London and Chair of the Future Leaders Panel, CMI’s young member advisory panel.
 She is a champion of diversity and inclusion and has considerable strategic and operational experience of supporting student success.
 She is also a Chartered Fellow of the CMI. @rkansal